6 Simple Ways to Have a Zero-Waste Holiday Season

 While the holidays are filled with joy, some of our beloved traditions can be wasteful.
 Between food waste, gift wrap, and holiday travel emissions, this season can take a toll on the environment.
 Luckily, there are some simple ways to celebrate the holidays and continue your beloved traditions sustainably.

-In the latest episode of Good Together, Laura and Liza discussed their favorite zero-waste Christmas tips.
 Here are five ways to have a low-waste holiday season this year, from choosing the most eco-friendly Christmas tree to opting for more sustainable decorations.

 How to Have a Zero-Waste Christmas

 1. Choose the Best Christmas Tree for You

 There's a lot of debate around which Christmas tree is the most sustainable—so much so that we produced an entire report around it.
 Faux trees have their pros and cons, just as live trees have theirs.
 Let’s see what those pros and cons are so you can make the best decision for your living room.

 Plastic trees might seem unsustainable because of their main component: plastic.
 However, there are some situations in which a faux tree is the better choice for a zero-waste holiday season, especially if you can use it for many years to come.

 For example, if you or someone in your family is allergic to live trees, having one in the house means a month or two of sneezing and itching.
 More people suffer from Christmas tree allergies than you may think, which some medical professionals say is caused by the sap, pollen, or mold a live pine tree brings into your home.

 Faux trees aren’t just the best choice for those with allergies.
 They’re also a more sustainable option for those who live in places where pine trees aren’t native.
 For example, Texans might be better off buying a plastic tree and using it for years rather than buying a live tree that traveled from hundreds of miles away.